 Although the root cause of an eye cold is a virus, there are a few ways in which viral conjunctivitis can occur.

-A person can also contract viral conjunctivitis through direct contact with infected bodily fluids, normally via hand-to-eye contact, and sharing cosmetics or towels with someone who has an eye cold.
+A person can also contract viral conjunctivitis through direct contact with infected bodily fluids, usually via hand-to-eye contact, or sharing cosmetics or towels with someone who has an eye cold.

 Other viruses that can cause viral conjunctivitis include:

-Eye colds will typically resolve by themselves.
-However, in order to alleviate the symptoms, a person can:
+Eye colds will typically resolve without treatment within 7 to 14 days.
+However, to help alleviate the symptoms, the following may help:

-• Take over-the-counter nonsteroidal anti-inflammatory drugs: For example, a person can take ibuprofen to relieve the pain associated with inflamed eyes.
+• Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs): A person can take NSAIDs such as ibuprofen to relieve the pain associated with inflamed eyes.

-• Use artificial tears, or lubricating eye drops: A person can use these drops four times per day, or with preservative-free tears, up to 10 times per day.
+• Artificial tears or lubricating eye drops: A person can use eye drops 4 times per day, or with preservative-free tears up to 10 times per day.

-• Use warm compresses: A person can soak a clean cloth in warm water, wring it out, and gently apply it to closed eyelids.
+• Warm compresses: A person can soak a clean cloth in warm water, wring it out, and gently apply it to closed eyelids.

-• Use cold compresses: A person can soak a cotton wool ball or pad in cold water and wring out the excess.
+• Cool compresses: A person can soak a cotton wool ball or pad in cold water and wring out the excess.
 They can then wipe this gently over closed eyes.
+This may be benefitcial for reducing itchiness.

-A person should use a fresh pad, ball, or cloth for each wipe of the eye to avoid spreading the infection.
+To avoid spreading the infection, a person should use a fresh pad, ball, or cloth for each eye wipe.

-According to the CDC, a doctor can normally determine the cause based on a person’s history and symptoms, as well as a physical examination of the eye.
+A doctor can typically diagnose an eye cold based on a person’s history and symptoms, as well as a physical examination of the eye.

-It will most likely be an eye cold if it is accompanying a cold or a respiratory tract infection, or if the discharge is watery, as opposed to thick.
+It will most likely be an eye cold if it is accompanying a cold or a recent upper respiratory tract infection, or if the discharge is watery rather than thick.

-The doctor may also swab the infected eye for testing in a laboratory, but this is not very common.
+The doctor may also swab the infected eye for testing in a laboratory, particularly if a person experiences chronic conjunctivitis or if symptoms do not respond to the current treatment plan.

-The CDC state that without treatment, the infection will resolve in 7–14 days.
-However, it may also take up to 2–3 weeks.
+Without treatment, an eye cold will typically resolve in 7 to 14 days.
+However, it may also take up to 2 to 3 weeks.

-Most childcare services, schools, and workplaces will request that a person with an eye cold stays away until the symptoms have cleared up, as eye colds are very contagious.
+Child care services, schools, and workplaces may request that a person with an eye cold stay at home until the symptoms have cleared up, as eye colds are very contagious, usually for 10 to 14 days.

-A person should talk to a doctor to determine when it is safe for them to return to work or school.
+A person should talk with a doctor to determine when it is safe for them to return to work or school.

 Similarly to the common cold, there is nothing a person can do to definitively prevent an eye cold.
 However, a person can take steps in order to lower the risk of spreading or contracting it.